Whether you get here by air, cruise ship, ferry or highway, you can reach Alaska by a number of ways.

 Cruise Ship Passengers: Almost all of the cruising lines calling on Alaska include Skagway in their itineraries.
 Whether you are on a 7-day one-way cruise or a longer excursion that includes overland travel, you will probably stop in Skagway.
 Ask your travel agent or cruise operator if Skagway is included in the cruise itinerary.

 Skagway is a 45-minute prop-only, air taxi, (light) commuter flight from Juneau.
 A small airline, Alaska Seaplanes, flies from Juneau to Skagway each day, weather permitting.
-(To see their contact information, click on our webpage “Getting Here”).
+Check them out at their website here.
 There is no jet service to Skagway.
 Large airplanes cannot land in Skagway.
-There is no direct air flight from Skagway to Anchorage.
+There is no direct air flight between Skagway and Anchorage.

 To combine the best of flight-seeing and cruising, consider flying to Skagway and returning to Juneau by the state ferry system.
 An excursion from Juneau can be completed in one day, thanks to our long summer days.
 Whitehorse, Yukon is also a convenient point of entry for air arrivals by Air Canada, Air North, and Condor Air (from Frankfurt Germany).

 There is no air service of any kind between Skagway and Whitehorse.
-See land travel below for bus connections in summer only between Skagway and Whitehorse.
+Alaska Seaplanes does fly direct between Whitehorse and Juneau, and you can then fly or ferry from Juneau to Skagway.
+See “By Land” below for bus connections in summer only between Skagway and Whitehorse.

 The scenic route between Whitehorse and Skagway is served by both motorcoach and rail in the summer only.
 A ticket on the historic White Pass and Yukon Route railroad includes bus service between Whitehorse and Fraser, British Columbia via the Klondike Highway.
 At Fraser or Carcross you’ll board the narrow-gauge railroad for the rest of your journey to Skagway.
 This is a spectacular trip over White Pass and the famous Trail of ’98 Gold Rush route.
-See “Getting Around” for contact information for the bus service from Skagway to Whitehorse in the summer only.
+See here for booking information for this option.